Rosemary Salt

 - Sprinkled on top of your sourdough focaccia.

-- On all kinds of potatoes; roasted, fried, mashed, even baked!
+- On all kinds of potatoes; roasted, pan fried potatoes, twice baked mashed potatoes, even air fryer baked potatoes!

-- Sprinkled on smoked brussels sprouts or asparagus.
+- Sprinkled on smoked brussels sprouts or Traeger smoked asparagus.

-- As a finishing salt for your pork chops or tenderloin.
+- As a finishing salt for your pork chops or smoked pork tenderloin.

 - To top your toasted tomato sandwiches.